rebaker64/winteroutbreaks/README.md

 "NYepiestim.R" estimates R effective for New York using nytimes county-level data

-"qout.RData" is weekly specific humidity data for New York summarized from ERA5
+"NYq.RData" is weekly specific humidity data for New York summarized from ERA5